 I am doing some requirements analysis work on backup power systems for GPON ONTs.
 As part of this work, I need to perform an evaluation of a number of batteries for charge capacity and energy.
 As part of this evaluation, I decided to write a Mathcad worksheet to perform the analysis.
 When I write an analysis routine, I usually test it using some data that has already been acquired and processed.
 In this case, I grabbed some data from the web and used this data to test my worksheet.
 If you wish to look at the actual worksheet, you can download it here.

-I will be evaluating some lithium ion batteries for charge capacity and energy as a function of the battery's discharge termination voltage (i.e. battery voltage at which discharge current is terminated).
-The same approach can be used for any battery.
+I will be evaluating some lithium-ion batteries for charge capacity and energy as a function of the battery's discharge termination voltage (i.e. battery voltage at which discharge current is terminated).
+Not everyone is going to understand this topic in particular, but you can learn something new everyday such as the Avocet Battery Materials that go into lithium-ion batteries.
+However, the same approach can be used for any battery.

 Reference Battery Data

-I found some excellent data on this web site, which I will replicate here.
+I did some in depth analasys for my reference data on lithium-ion batteries and found some excellent data on this web site, which I will replicate here.
 The data is for a single-cell, lithium ion (LiCoO2) battery (type 18650).
-There is a lot of excellent data on the web about this type of battery.
+Like I mentioned before, there is a lot of excellent data on the web about this kind of battery.

 Figure 1 shows data for this battery in the same format as I often receive from our lab when testing batteries.
 Basically, you use a current source to apply a fixed load on the battery.
 You then measure the variation in battery voltage versus time.